Deciphering Your Sunscreen

-In our next blog we will discuss the benefits of the sun, and how vitamin D is a necessity to our skin and body.
-However, where there is good, there lies the not-so-good.
-UV rays provide a danger to our skin and overall wellness, but selecting the right sunscreen can give you peace of mind in your skin protection.
+Although there are many benefits of the sun, like how vitamin D is a necessity to our skin and body, there can also be a negative impact from excessive UV exposure.
+UV rays can provide a danger to our skin and overall wellness, but selecting the right sun protectant, and applying diligently can give you peace of mind.

-The major question when selecting sunscreen is usually which SPF is right for me, but the real question should be chemical sunscreen or mineral sunscreen?
+The major question when selecting sun protection is usually which SPF is right for me, but the real question should be chemical sunscreen or mineral sunscreen.

 DID YOU KNOW THERE WAS A DIFFERENCE?